Which States Have the Cheapest Daycare? [2026 Full Ranking]

 Why Southern States Are Cheapest

-The cheapest states share a pattern: lower wages overall, lower real estate costs, and generally less restrictive ratio requirements.
+The cheapest states share a pattern: lower wages, lower real estate costs, and generally less restrictive ratio requirements.
 A daycare center's two biggest costs are staff and rent.
 Mississippi staff earn less than Massachusetts staff.
-The building costs less too.
+The building costs less.
 That difference shows up directly in the monthly rate you pay.

 Living Near a State Line

-Home-based (family home) daycare is consistently cheaper than center care in every state.
-In Mississippi, family home care runs $470/month versus $650 for center care.
+Home-based daycare is consistently cheaper than center care in every state.
+In Mississippi, family home care runs $470/month versus $650 for centers.
 In Arkansas, $480 versus $680.
-If you can find a licensed family home provider with a good reputation, the savings over 3-4 years of care are significant.
+If you can find a licensed family home provider with a good reputation, the savings over 3-4 years add up.

 Subsidies in Low-Cost States

-Use the subsidy calculator to check your eligibility before assuming the sticker price is what you'll pay.
+Use the subsidy eligibility checker to see what you qualify for before assuming the sticker price is what you'll pay.